 What remains of the Fort Pitt Blockhouse has been converted into the Fort Pitt Museum.
 The Fort Pitt Museum is a fantastic attraction to visit if you are interested in learning about the founding and history of Pittsburgh.

 Best places to stay in Downtown Pittsburgh:

-Best mid-range hotel: Hampton Inn & Suites Pittsburgh Downtown This 3-star hotel is set right in the heart of Pittsburgh, offers a convenient location near a variety of attractions, museums, gardens, and entertainment.
-There’s also an indoor swimming pool and exercise center, free hot breakfast, and the Suite Shop convenience store.
+mid-range: Hampton Inn & Suites Pittsburgh Downtown This 3-star hotel right in the heart of Pittsburgh, close to a variety of attractions, museums, gardens, and entertainment.
+It has an indoor swimming pool, free hot breakfast, and the Suite Shop convenience store.

-Best budget hotel: EVEN Hotels Pittsburgh Downtown, an IHG Hotel This hotel has a fitness center and shared lounge, an on-site restaurant, a business center, and vending machines.
-Located within walking distance from David L. Lawrence Convention Center, Point State Park, Andy Warhol Museum and PNC Park.🔍FIND BEST HOTELS IN DOWNTOWN
+budget: EVEN Hotels Pittsburgh Downtown, an IHG Hotel This hotel has a fitness center and shared lounge, an on-site restaurant.
+Located within walking distance from David L. Lawrence Convention Center, Point State Park, and PNC Park.🔍FIND BEST HOTELS IN DOWNTOWN

 North Shore is particularly popular with sports fans.
 PNC Park Baseball stadium is the home of the Pirates baseball team.
 Meanwhile, nearby Heinz Field Stadium is the home ground of both the Steelers and the Panthers football teams.